Welcome to NoodleSync

 Set up Obsidian Optional

-Obsidian is a free app that gives you a beautiful interface to browse and read everything in your second brain -- like a personal Wikipedia with a graph view of all your connected pages.
-Claude does the writing and organising; Obsidian is purely a reading layer.
-You do not need it to run your brain, but most people find it valuable once their collection grows.
+Obsidian is a free program that gives you a beautiful interface to browse and read everything in your second brain.
+It is purely a reading layer (Claude does the writing and organising).
+You do not need it to run your second brain, but most people find it valuable once their system grows.

 5.1